iamdanielgreen/we-ll_build_a_ladder/process/to-do-list.md

 - In "We'll Take Action" as a placeholder have the action button trigger a state change to purple cats.
 (Added 25/08/2025) ~~- Add world boundaries to levels.
 (Added 25/08/2025)~~ (Added 28/08/2025)

+- Revise keyboard controls so that Player Left and Right can navigate the Main Menu.
+(Added 29/08/2025) ~~- Add "Yeah Sound" to all button inputs on "We'll Share Silence" as placeholder (Added 29/08/2025)~~ [31/08/2025 - Not hugely necessary, prioritise new sounds instead.]
+- Add additional menu screen to turn timer on or off.
+(Added 29/08/2025)
+- Test Main Menu Button in "We'll Try Again" menu.
+(Added 29/08/2025)

+- Update credits (Added 31/08/2025)